History of Nickelodeon

 Nickelodeon logo since March 4, 2023 (Note: The logo's wordmark has been in use since September 28, 2009.
-Additionally, there is a variant meant to be used for white backgrounds; the main variant has a white wordmark in conjunction with a fully orange splat.)
+The variant displayed is meant to be used for white backgrounds; the main variant has a white wordmark in conjunction with a fully orange splat.)

-Nickelodeon (often shortened to Nick) is an American basic cable and satellite television network that is part of the Nickelodeon Group, a unit of the Paramount Media Networks division of Paramount Skydance Corporation, which focuses on programs for children, families and teenagers ages 2 to 17 years old.
+Nickelodeon (often shortened to Nick) is an American basic cable and satellite television network that is part of the Nickelodeon Group, a unit of the Paramount Media Networks division of Paramount Skydance Corporation, which focuses on programs for children, families and teenagers ages 2 to 19 years old.

 1977–1979: Pre-launch as C-3

 Nickelodeon's concept was created by Dr. Vivian Horner, an educator and the director of research on the PBS series The Electric Company.
 She created the first Nickelodeon series, Pinwheel.
 Pinwheel premiered on December 1, 1977, as part of QUBE, an early local cable television system that was launched in Columbus, Ohio by Warner Cable Corp.
 One of the ten "community" channels that were offered to QUBE subscribers was C-2, which exclusively broadcast Pinwheel each day from 7:00 a.m. to 5:00 p.m.
 Eastern Time.
 The channel was later moved to C-3 and the hours were extended to 7:00 a.m. to 9:00 p.m.
 Eastern Time.
 It was originally a preschool channel until 1979.
 Pinwheel became successful enough for Horner to expand her idea into a full channel on national television over a year later.

 Nickelodeon was originally seen as a loss leader for then-parent company Warner Cable.
 As the company saw it, having a commercial-free children's channel would prove useful in franchising its cable systems across the country, with that advantage putting them over rival companies such as Time Inc.'s HBO.